infiniteflight/infiniteflight-docs/flying-guide/atc-communication/descent-and-approach.md

 Step 5

-: Tap on the approach type you would like to fly for "any runway" or select a specific runway which will then give you the option to pick the approach too
+: Tap on the approach type you would like to fly for "any runway" or select a specific runway and approach type